 Consequently, sanctuaries, meant to house captive cetaceans retired from performance in natural coastal areas (henceforth called seaside sanctuaries), are now being considered as alternatives for these former entertainers.
 A sanctuary for any species – not to be confused with natural habitat that has been set aside as a protected area for free-ranging populations – is a place of refuge where captive wildlife may live in a setting as close as possible to natural habitat and remain protected and attended by caregivers and veterinarians, where their well-being and autonomy, as individuals, is a priority.
 Such sanctuaries are in essence retirement facilities for animals rescued or removed from zoo display, circuses, laboratory use, the exotic pet trade, and other situations.
 Authentic wildlife sanctuaries do not breed their residents nor use them for commercial purposes.

 Wildlife sanctuaries have existed for many years for terrestrial species, including elephants, big cats, bears and primates.
 Therefore, the general blueprint for a land-based sanctuary has been available and operational for decades.
-However, as of early 2017, no seaside sanctuary exists.
-Among other reasons, a seaside sanctuary has yet to be developed because the marine environment has a number of elements that make setting aside, and enclosing, part of it legally, economically and logistically complex, more so than for a parcel of land.
+However, until recently no seaside sanctuary existed because the marine environment has a number of elements that make setting aside, and enclosing, part of it legally, economically and logistically complex, more so than for a parcel of land.